alreich/abstract_algebra/docs/definitions.rst

 Group Definition Motivation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a nutshell, the properties of a Group are the minimum set of
+In a nutshell, the definition of a Group consists of the minimum set of
-properties required to allow for equations, involving the group’s
+properties required to methodically solve equations involving the
-elements and its binary operation, to be methodically solved.
+Group’s elements and its binary operation.

-To see this, let :math:`ax = b` be an equation, made up of elements of a
+To see this, let :math:`ax = b` be an equation made up of elements of a
 Group and its binary operation.

 Consider the assumptions required to solve the equation for :math:`x`: